vladbeha109/Test_from_GL/Readme.md

 -------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------
-How script works?
+What behind of the scene?
 -------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------

+###I named the variables and assigned values to them:

-###Below I indicated the variables, "a" receive value from console, user write cpu or mem
+- "a" value, it is parameter which user pass to the script, it can be cpu or mem

-##Then "b" and "c" I am using to compare "a" with "b" or with "c" to check that my conditions are working correct
+- "b" and "c" values are using for validation purpose, I compare the value in the "a" variable with "b" and "c" to be sure that user writes the correct parameter.

 a=$1
 b=[Cc][Pp][Uu]
 c=[Mm][Ee][Mm]

-##then I start receive metrics from /proc/stat for each value
+##then I am getting metrics from /proc/stat for each value

 y=`head -1 /proc/stat |  awk '{print $2}'`

-##I do sum from all values that then to get value in % for  user, system, guest...etc
+##I assemble all values in order to get value in % for  user, system, guest...etc

 let sum=$y+$k+$l+$m+$n+$o+$p+$s+$l+$k

-#below formula for calculation CPU per different type of usage(system,user...), I make division for every variable to sum these
+#below formula for calculation CPU per different type of usage(system,user...), I make division for every variable to sum it
 ##variables and then I do multiplication on 100, so that output will be in percentege

 result=`echo "${i}/${sum}*100" | bc -l | xargs printf %.2f`